0xCAFEDECAF/VanLiveConnect/README.md

 To see the navigation through the menus and lists also on the browser screen, simply connect an infra-red receiver, e.g. like [this one](https://www.tinytronics.nl/shop/en/communication/infrared/hx1838-ir-receiver-38khz), on pins D5, D6 and D7, facing outward; see also the above schematics.

+> 👉 Notes:
+>  * Don't remove or unsolder the infra-red receiver (PCB) from the original MFD type C display.
+The original
+     MFD needs that to receive the commands you send to it, in order to generate the correct VAN bus packets.
+>  * The infra-red receiver is not needed to switch screens.
+If you turn on the head unit (radio, CD player, ...)
+     the screen will automatically switch to it.
+You can also switch screens on your smart phone or tablet simply by tapping the center of the screen.
+The smart phone or tablet will cycle only through the applicable screens, i.e., if the head unit is not powered on, the head unit screen will be skipped.

 ## 🚀 Building the Project<a name = "building"></a>